PX4/PX4-user_guide/en/can/README.md

 The diagram does not show any power wiring.
 Refer to your manufacturer instructions to confirm whether components require separate power or can be powered from the CAN bus itself.

+For more information, see [Cyphal/CAN device interconnection](https://kb.zubax.com/pages/viewpage.action?pageId=2195476) (kb.zubax.com).
+While the article is written with the Cyphal protocol in mind, it applies equally to DroneCAN hardware and any other CAN setup.

 ### Connectors
 Pixhawk standard compatible CAN devices use 4 pin JST-GH connectors for CAN.
 Two connectors are used for input and output when wiring in a chain (except for flight controllers and some GNSS devices with builtin termination, which only have a single JST-GH connector).